-- in connection with notice to pay and payment demand - in connection with entry of final tax in your tax account - when payment is made from the tax account - when debt is passed over to the Enforcement Service or when there have been other transactions between the tax account and the Enforcement Service.
+- in connection with notice to pay and payment demand - in connection with entry of final tax in your tax account - when payment is made from the tax account - when debt is passed over to the Enforcement Service or when there have been other transactions on the tax account between the Tax Agency and the Enforcement Service.

-For months when no statement of account is issued the corresponding information may be obtained from the Tax Agency's electronic services, Skattekonto [Tax Account].
+For months when no statement of account is issued the corresponding information may be obtained from the Tax Agency's e-service "Skattekonto" [Tax Account] on www.skatteverket.se.
 You must have electronic identification in order to use the service.
-Read more about identification and the tax account on the Internet, see page 17.
+Read more about identification and the tax account on the Internet, see page 16.